US, Japan defence chiefs agree to strengthen alliance in call

-TOKYO (BLOOMBERG) - Newly appointed US Secretary of Defence Lloyd Austin and his Japanese counterpart Nobuo Kishi agreed to strengthen the alliance between their two countries in a phone call early Sunday (Jan 24) Tokyo time, Japan's Defence Ministry said in a statement.
+TOKYO • Newly appointed United States Secretary of Defence Lloyd Austin and his Japanese counterpart Nobuo Kishi agreed to strengthen the alliance between their two countries in a phone call yesterday, Japan's Defence Ministry said in a statement.

 The defence chiefs also expressed opposition to efforts to undermine Japanese control of the uninhabited islands, known as Senkaku in Japan and Diaoyu in China.
 Government ships from Japan and China frequently chase one another around the area.

-On North Korea, they agreed to cooperate on working toward the complete and verifiable abandonment of the country's weapons of mass destruction, as well as ballistic missiles of all ranges.
+On North Korea, the duo agreed to cooperate on working towards the complete and verifiable abandonment of the country's weapons of mass destruction, as well as ballistic missiles of all ranges.

 Mr Austin expressed willingness to visit Japan as soon as possible, the ministry said.

-Mr Austin and Mr Kishi also agreed that a plan to move a US Marine base from the centre of a crowded city on the southern island of Okinawa to a more remote area was the only way of resolving the problems associated with the base, the ministry said.
-The plan is unpopular with islanders, most of whom want it moved off the island entirely.
+Mr Austin and Mr Kishi agreed that a plan to move a US Marine base from a crowded city on the southern island of Okinawa to a more remote area was the only way of resolving the problems associated with the base, the ministry said.
+The plan is unpopular with islanders, most of whom want the base moved off the island entirely.

-The US official also spoke to South Korean counterpart Suh Wook by phone, according to South Korean defence ministry on Sunday.
+Mr Austin also spoke to his South Korean counterpart Suh Wook by phone, according to the South Korean Defence Ministry yesterday.

-Mr Austin called the US-South Korea alliance a "lynchpin" for "peace and stability" in North-east Asia, vowing to "further develop" the bilateral alliance.
+Mr Austin called the US-South Korea alliance a "linchpin" for peace and stability in North-east Asia, vowing to further develop the bilateral alliance.